- Entertainment and Media»

 Reason #6 Singing Can Heal

-Another example was the time I sang at an Alzheimer's Convention in California.
+Another example of the power of singing was the time I entertained during an Alzheimer's Convention in Los Angeles, California.
 A lovely woman in attendance couldn't remember the names of her children.
-But as I sang the song "Let Me Call You Sweetheart" she began singing along completing the entire song.
+But as I sang the song "Let Me Call You Sweetheart" she began singing along completing the entire song by herself.

 Make no mistake about it - singing heals.
 Make singing a habit and see for yourself.